nickovaras/Vector_UR5/README.md

 catkin_make
 source devel/setup.bash
 ```
-It is essential that you make the Python script executable (on its own directory), with
+It is essential that you make the Python script executable.
+Go to the directory where the file is located and do:
 ```
-sudo chmod +x mobile_manipulation.py
+chmod +x mobile_manipulation.py
 ```

 To use, after bringing all other components described in https://github.com/nickovaras/vector , start node with